chriseldredge/chriseldredge.github.io/source/_posts/2013-02-25-fun-with-nuget-rest-api.markdown

 SalesForce has at least 26 namespaced versions of some services which causes some problems that @kellabyte discusses on a [twitter thread](https://twitter.com/kellabyte/status/276661580257701889).

-NuGet has managed to stay on v2 for a while now and we've seen some new features get added without forcing everyone to move over to v3.
-The v2 should never have been introduced, but since it is we're stuck with it.
+NuGet in its current form uses /api/v2 for most HTTP API calls, and has managed to stay on v2 for a while now.
+We've seen some new features get added without forcing everyone to move over to v3 yet.
+The v1/v2 crutch should never have been introduced, but since it is we're stuck with it.

 Dumb Servers and Dumber Clients
 -------------------------------

 Since the server won't tell the client how to invoke certain operations, the client must make assumptions and NuGet does exactly this.
-Stupidly.
+Badly.

 The tab completion endpoints are predictably dumb.
 If you deploy a NuGet feed at http://example.com/ and point Visual Studio to it, the PowerShell console will try to go to http://example.com/api/v2/package-ids.
 If you deploy the same feed at http://example.com/nuget, and point Visual Studio to that, the PowerShell console will still try to go to http://example.com/api/v2/package-ids.
-Note how the /nuget/ part of the namespace vanished, and how this will generally result in a 404.
+Note how the /nuget/ part of the namespace vanished.
+This will generally result in a 404.

 Try to push or delete a package and things get more confusing.
-If you do
-<tt>nuget push Foo.nupkg -source http://example.com/</tt>, instead of blindly appending
-<tt>api/v2</tt> to the URI, the client first does a GET request on the root URI.
+If you do "nuget push Foo.nupkg -source http://example.com/", instead of blindly appending api/v2 to the URI, the client first does a GET request on the root URI.
-If that GET request results in a 301/302 Redirect, the client will follow the redirect and use that to push the package.
+If that GET request results in a 301/302 Redirect, the client will follow the redirect and use that location to push the package.
 However, if the root URI returns some other response code, the client reverts to dumbly hard-coding the path to api/v2/package.

 But if you push to a URI that is not the root URI, the client listens to you